ruby2d/ruby2d.com/_pages/learn/colors.md

 ---
 title: Colors
-subtitle: Learn about how to create and assign colors
+description: Learn about how to create and assign colors
 next_topic: shapes
 layout: learn
 ---